A New Day... Live in Las Vegas

 A New Day...
-Live in Las Vegas is the first English-language live album by Canadian singer Celine Dion, released by Columbia Records on 14 June 2004.
-It includes songs from Dion's Las Vegas residency show, A New Day....
+Live in Las Vegas is the first predominantly English-language live album by Canadian singer Celine Dion, released by Sony Music on 14 June 2004.
+It includes songs from Dion's Las Vegas residency show, A New Day...
 The album also features studio recordings of two new tracks: "You and I" and "Ain't Gonna Look the Other Way".
 A New Day...
-Live in Las Vegas reached top ten in Canada, United States, France, Belgium and Greece, and was certified Gold in the United States and Greece and Silver in the United Kingdom.
+Live in Las Vegas reached top ten in Canada, the United States, France, Belgium and Greece, and was certified gold in the United States and Greece and silver in the United Kingdom.

 Content

 A New Day...
 Live in Las Vegas features thirteen live tracks from Dion's successful Las Vegas show, called A New Day... and two previously unreleased studio tracks: "You and I" and "Ain't Gonna Look the Other Way".
 It was also released with a bonus DVD containing 45-min documentary, called One Year...
 One Heart.

 A New Day...
 Live in Las Vegas includes five live songs which weren't available on Dion's previous albums: "Fever", "I've Got the World on a String", "I Wish", "If I Could" and "What a Wonderful World".
 The studio versions of last two songs were included on her next album Miracle.

 "If I Could" was originally recorded by Nancy Wilson on her Nancy Now! album in 1988.
 In 1993 Ray Charles covered it on My World, as well as Regina Belle on her album Passion.
 Barbra Streisand included the song on her Higher Ground album in 1997.

 The French edition of A New Day...
 Live in Las Vegas contains "Contre nature" as a bonus track.

 The originally scheduled Live in Las Vegas - A New Day...
 DVD release date (autumn 2004) was postponed because of changes and improvements made to the show since the initial filming.
 A New Day... was re-shot in high-definition during the 17–21 January 2007 week and released on 7 December 2007.
 The two disc DVD contains more than 5 hours of never-before seen footage, including the concert and three exclusive documentaries.
 Live performances of "Nature Boy", "At Last", "Fever", "Et je t'aime encore" and "What a Wonderful World" are available only on A New Day...
 Live in Las Vegas CD, as they were removed from the show at the time of filming the DVD.